ITER: ITER Russia

-Russia occupies one of the key positions in the implementation of the international ITER Project.
-The Russian Federation's contribution to the ITER project lies in the manufacture and supply of high-tech equipment and basic reactor systems.
-The Russian Federation's contribution is being made under the aegis of Rosatom or the State Atomic Energy Corporation.
-The Russian Federation has multiple obligations to the ITER project, including the supply of 22 kilometers of conductors based on 90 tonnes of superconducting Nb3Sn strands for winding coils of a toroidal field and 11 km of conductors based on 40 tonnes of superconducting NbTi strands for windings of coils of a poloidal field of the ITER magnetic system, sent in late 2022.
+The Russian Federation occupies one of the key positions in the ITER Project.
+The country's contribution centers on the manufacture and supply of high-tech equipment and basic reactor systems under the aegis of Rosatom or the State Atomic Energy Corporation.
+The Russian Federation has multiple obligations to the ITER project, including supplying 22 kilometers of conductors based on 90 tonnes of superconducting Nb3Sn strands for winding coils of a toroidal field and 11 km of conductors based on 40 tonnes of superconducting NbTi strands for windings of coils of a poloidal field of the ITER magnetic system, sent in late 2022.
 Russia is responsible for the manufacture of 179 of the most energy-intensive (up to 5 MW/sq.m) panels of the First Wall.
 The panels are covered with beryllium plates soldered to CuCrZr bronze, which is connected to a steel base.
 Panel size up to 2 m wide, 1.4 m high; its mass is about 1000 kg.
 The obligation of the Russian Federation also includes conducting thermal tests of ITER components that are facing the plasma.
-Today, Russia, thanks to its participation in the Project, has the full design documentation for the ITER reactor.
+Russia's participation in the project has given it full design documentation for the ITER reactor.